akshaychirme/Wordpress-Project/README.md

 <h3>Hello, Akshay here</h3>

 <h3>Project 1:-</h3>
-This is My Website that is Live on the Internet. you can have a look.
+This is our Website that is Live on the Internet. you can have a look.
 Just click on this link https://marathivishesh.in
 You will find More information about Marathi Vishesh Website in this Repository.